 … and why the cylinder seal?
 Because it is an excellent medium for storytelling, an integral part of Inuit culture that links each generation to the next.
 The Arctic cylinder seals that Simon, Gary, Juna, and Peter carved and curated in The Frozen Museum innovate an ancient form of communication, as the cylinder seal is a pictographic message reverse-carved on the surface of a cylinder-shaped hardstone, whose meaning emerges when the seal is rolled across a malleable surface.
 The ancients used clay, we used Plasticine.

-The Frozen Museum presents a material expression of Arctic culture communicated in a virtual space, where the curators’ stories are unrolled to us through their cylinder seals.
+The Frozen Museum presents a material expression of Arctic culture communicated in a virtual space, where the curators unroll their stories to us through their cylinder seals.